Jacksonville Teacher Residency (JTR)

 - A selective residency program for prospective teacher leaders to teach Science or Mathematics in high-needs middle and high schools

-- A residency model that blends a full-year classroom apprenticeship experience with Master's level course work in education, leading to an M.Ed.
+- A residency model that blends a full-year classroom apprenticeship experience with Master's level course work in education, leading to a Master of Arts in Teaching

 - Additional focus on recruiting individuals from backgrounds underrepresented in STEM areas